jean-roland/LCSF_Doc/index.md

 * [LCSF Generator](https://github.com/jean-roland/LCSF_Generator): A C++/Qt graphic tool used to create, edit and deploy LCSF protocols.
 It generates code for the LCSF C stack and documentation (wiki and markdown format).

 For more information on the other components, check their respective documentation.

+## Real-world examples

+The following are two applications where LCSF was used:
+* A protocol to send FPGA firmware binaries to distant microcontrollers, with integrity control.
+* A protocol to process the UI of a product (screen + buttons) controlled by a microcontroller from a distant Linux computer.
+The intelligence of the UI was deported on the Linux because of architectural constraints.

 ## LCSF Documentation